DHI/book-learn-mikeio-modelskill/_sources/installation.md

 * My pandas version is 1.0 or greater
 * My matplotlib version is 3.2 or greater
 * My MIKE IO version is 1.0 or greater
-* My FMSkill version is 0.4 or greater
+* My ModelSkill version is 0.4 or greater